Hire a DevOps Engineer

 Leadership

-DevOps specialists often lead teams and projects.
+DevOps specialists often lead teams.
 To do this properly, they should set directions and goals, inspire and motivate others, and manage and coordinate the work of different teams.

 How to Identify a Good DevOps Engineer Using a CV/Resume